Averroes/cloud-config/README.md

 # cloud-config
-My cloud config model for CoreOs
+My cloud config model for CoreOs with great attention at iptables configuration.